A phobia transforms anxiety into fear by attaching it to a very specific object or situation.

 Elaboration would also extend to what has only been half-said.
 For example, it would be interesting to hear Phill say more about his use of the words ‘decamped’ and ‘shack’ when he was describing the beginning of his phobia.

-does not require spiders to be such powerful, frightening and mythical figures
+spiders no longer required to be mythical figures

 An elaboration can then support the articulation and working-through of the anxiety from which the phobia protects.